collapsed-stacks/startups/questions/12737/most-important-skill-as-a-founder.md

 - tagged: `skills`
 - score: 4

-<p>I have the following situation.
+I have the following situation.
 We have a product which is still in development and we have funding and an environment at an university for that.
 If the product turns out to work it will solve several problems an industry had before so we want to turn it into a start-up.
 The point is we are funded for 2 years and until then a functional first product is the goal combined with a kickstarter campaign for initial marketing and funding of the production.
 Now my issue is the following: I do not work at the development, this is done by my two cofounders.
 I have a technical background though.
 I have a day job but want to develop skills needed when the start up "goes live".
 What are skills you think are the most important in an early stage?
-Please be specific persistance and intelligence is sort of a prerequisite for considering to start up. </p>
+Please be specific persistance and intelligence is sort of a prerequisite for considering to start up.

-<p>Thank you for the advice.</p>
+Thank you for the advice.

 ## Answer 12751